abdulwadoodfaazli/StockPrediction/README.md

 # StockPrediction
-Using Multiple Linear Regression to predict stock prices of an ETF of S&amp;P500
+Using Multiple Linear Regression to predict stock prices of an S&amp;P500 ETF